walterbm/rusty-resizer/README.md

 curl localhost::8080/resize?source=image.jpeg&height=100&width=100&quality=85
 ```

-For security the source image host domains need to be explicitly allowed through the `$ALLOWED_HOSTS` ENV variable.
-Only images originating from those hosts are accepted by the resizer.
+For security the source image host domain needs to be explicitly allowed through the `$ALLOWED_HOSTS` ENV variable.
+Only images originating from allowed hosts will be accepted by the resizer.
 For example:

 ```sh
 ALLOWED_HOSTS=raw.githubusercontent.com cargo run